-HDMI is a standard used to connect different type of devices like Computer, laptop, satellite receiver, ChromeCast, entertainment systems with the monitor, Tv, presentation devices, etc. HDMI cables are used to pass video, audio and control signals.
+HDMI is a standard used to connect different types of devices like computers, laptops, satellite receiver, ChromeCast, entertainment systems with the monitor, Tv, presentation devices, etc. HDMI cables are used to pass video, audio, and control signals.
 Both sides of the HDMI cable will have a connector with different subtypes in order to connect the target device.

 HDMI Connector Types

 HDMI cable is generally used in a standard way where the connectors can change according to situation and device.
 In this part, we will list HDMI connector types that end and terminates HDMI cable.